tomkuijsten/restup/README.md

 # Intro

 When the raspberry pi 2 was released, all windows 10 users were filled with joy when Microsoft announced the support of windows 10 for this neat device.
 After a couple of beta builds, we got the RTM version a couple of weeks ago.
 A crucial piece for this platform is missing, WCF.
-It might be supported in the future ([see post](https://social.msdn.microsoft.com/Forums/en-US/f462d578-368b-4218-b57e-19cd8852fd0c/wcf-hosting-in-windows-iot?forum=WindowsIoT)), but untill then I would need some simple REST implementation to keep my projects going.
+It might be supported in the future ([see post](https://social.msdn.microsoft.com/Forums/en-US/f462d578-368b-4218-b57e-19cd8852fd0c/wcf-hosting-in-windows-iot?forum=WindowsIoT)), but until then I would need some simple REST implementation to keep my projects going.
 I decided to implement a simple HTTP REST service.

 # Samples

-All functionality is presented in a sample controller, which can be found in the [WebServerHostTest](https://github.com/tomkuijsten/restup/tree/master/src/WebServerHostTest) project.
+There are two samples, [HeadedDemo](src/HeadedDemo) and [HeadlessDemo](src/HeadlessDemo) who both use the controllers in the [DemoControllers](src/DemoControllers) project.
+The HeadedDemo contains a xaml rest client pointing to itself for easy testing.

 # Quick tutorial